My journey to motherhood

 This week we profile one woman’s journey to motherhood and her experience of being a new mom.
 Profile submitted anonymously.

-We’re dedicated to shining a light on fertility and pregnancy experiences.
+We’re dedicated to shining a light on fertility and modern pregnancy experiences.
 For too long these issues have remained shrouded in taboo.
 On our fertility blog you can read a whole range of personal stories from “my ivf journey” to the story of one of our founder’s, Tyler’s, experiences of male infertility.
 We think it’s so important to share these stories, and know that they can provide strength through difficult times as you know you are not alone.

 What I learnt on my journey to motherhood